BBQGiraffe/OpenNitemare3D/README.md

 * Loading of original bitmap images
 * Loading of original maps
 * Easily portable to most graphics libraries
-* Playback of midi music
+* Playback of MIDI music
+* Playback of SFX from the Windows version

 ## currently being worked on:
-* SFX loading
+* SFX loading for Dos format
 * PCX image loading

 ## notes: